 While it’s possible to use credit cards and stay out of debt, this isn’t the reality for many Americans.
-When credit card debt becomes unmanageable, it can affect your credit score and your peace of mind.
+When credit card debt becomes unmanageable, it affects your credit score and your peace of mind.
 In fact, studies have shown that worries over mounting debt can cause depression and other serious health issues.

 What is credit card debt?

 Credit card debt is a type of unsecured consumer debt accrued by failing to pay off your credit card.
 Most consumer credit cards have a grace period wherein there is no interest charged on the debt if the balance is paid in full.
 However, if you don’t pay off your balance in full, it will begin to bear interest.
 And the high interest rates on credit card accounts that make this one of the worst types of debt to incur.

 Users are often enticed to sign up for credit accounts with promises of high balances or rewards and then encouraged to make only small minimum monthly payments.
 Over time, this behavior will build a growing balance of debt, and the interest owed will skyrocket.
 Paying down the debt can be difficult due to climbing balances, compounding interest, and growing monthly payments.

 If you think that you’re the only person who is drowning in credit card debt, think again.
 According to figures from the U.S. Census Bureau and the U.S. Federal Reserve, the total outstanding revolving debt in the United States was $1.045 trillion in January 2019.
 That’s even higher than the credit debt carried during the 2008 Recession.

 An alarming Pew study found that 54% of Americans spend more than they earn every month.
 It’s no surprise that 48% of credit card users make only the minimum payment on their credit cards every month.
 The result?
 The average American household has a whopping $6,354 in credit card debt (source).